 Common Mistake: Many people position their feet in a straight line when lunging, as if walking a tightrope.
 This narrow stance destabilizes your movement, making it harder to balance and increasing the risk of knee injury.

-The Fix: Keep your feet about hip-width apart when stepping forward.
 Think of creating a “rectangle” shape with your legs at the bottom of the lunge, which allows for greater stability and reduces strain on your knees.
+Also, avoid letting your knee slam into the ground—control is key to building muscle without causing injury.

 The article is not finished.
 Click on the next page to continue.